kuyan-judith/CWParser/README.md

 public methods:
 	inst( params={} ):
 		returns a CWList object matching the output of this metascript when given the parameter values in params (e.g. replacing "$VALUE$" with params["VALUE"]).

+<b>scopesContext( this=None, *args, froms=[], root=None, prev=None, lock=False )</b>
+Class for representing the scope-type context of an effect, trigger etc.

+public properties:
+	prev: points to the scopesContext corresponding to this object's "prev" scope
+	froms: list of scopesContex objects corresponding to this object's "from", "fromfrom" etc. scopes.
+If you run into the end of this list, you may need to increase cw_parser.globalSettings['max_from_depth'].

+public methods:
+	unpackThis():
+		returns a list of strings corresponding to the possible "this" scopes for this context Possible values for Stellaris:
+		- "none" (for e.g. effects directly under an on_game_start event's "immediately" block)
+		- "country"
+		- "pop_faction"
+		- "first_contact"
+		- "situation"
+		- "agreement"
+		- "federation"
+		- "archaeological_site"
+		- "spy_network"
+		- "espionage_asset"
+		- "megastructure"
+		- "planet"
+		- "ship"
+		- "pop"
+		- "fleet"
+		- "galactic_object"
+		- "leader"
+		- "army"
+		- "ambient_object"
+		- "species"
+		- "design"
+		- "war"
+		- "alliance"
+		- "starbase"
+		- "deposit"
+		- "observer"
+		- "sector"
+		- "astral_rift"
+		- "espionage_operation"
+		- "design"
+		- "cosmic_storm"
+		plus the following strings corresponding to contexts where I found figuring out the appropriate scopes automatically was too complicated:
+		- "[EFFECT_BUTTON_SCOPE]"
+		- "[TARGET]" (for anything selected for being the target of an espionage operation, situation, spy network, or agreement)
+		- "[COUNTRY_CREATION_ANTECEDENT]"
+		- "[SOLAR_SYSTEM_INITIALIZER_ANTECEDENT]"
+	link( commands ):
+		takes a string such as "root.owner" and returns a scopesContext object corresponding to where such a string would point in the current scope. "<object>.link(object.resolveValue())" is often useful.